Recovering individual-level spatial inference from aggregated binary data: Methods

 \subsection{Change of Support and Distributional Results}

 While the distributions from (\ref{eq:binary_reg}) and (\ref{eq:biv_IPP}) are appropriate for spatially referenced binary data, they are inadequate when the spatial binary data are aggregated (see \textbf{Table 1}).
-In what follows, we outline several transformations of the BIPPP that result in distributions that match the distributional attributes of aggregated spatial binary data of Types C, D, and E (see \textbf{Table 1}).
+In what follows, we outline several transformations of the BIPPP that result in distributions that match the distributional attributes of aggregated spatial binary data of Types C, D, and E (see \textbf{Table 1} and \textbf{Figure 2}).

 The transformation of a spatial process from continuous to areal support is called a change of support (COS).
-To implement a COS, the study area $\mathcal{S}$ is partitioned into $J$ non-overlapping subregions, $\mathcal{A}_1, \mathcal{A}_2,...,\mathcal{A}_J$, such that $\mathcal{S}=\cup^J_{j=1} \mathcal{A}_j$.
+To implement a COS, the study area $\mathcal{S}$ is partitioned into $J$ non-overlapping subregions, $\mathcal{A}_1, \mathcal{A}_2,\dotsc,\mathcal{A}_J$, such that $\mathcal{S}=\cup^J_{j=1} \mathcal{A}_j$.
 The partition is determined by how the data were aggregated.
-For example, our motivating data set reported the county that each individual was sampled from in the northeastern U.S. (see \textbf{Figure \ref{fig:location-error-panel}}).
-Thus, $\mathcal{S}$ is defined by combined area of the counties that contained sampled individuals and the partition is defined by the boundaries of the counties which contained the observations.
+For example, our motivating data set reported the county that each bat was sampled from in the northeastern United States (see \textbf{Figure \ref{fig:location-error-panel}}).
+Thus, $\mathcal{S}$ is defined by the combined area of the counties that contained sampled bats and the partition is defined by the boundaries of the counties which contained the bats.

-If we know the number of observations with a mark of one ($n_{1j}$) and a mark of zero ($n_{0j}$) contained in the $j^{\mathrm{th}}$ subregion (see \textbf{Table 1}, Type C data), a distributional result of applying the COS is $n_{1j}$ and $n_{0j}$ are Poisson random variables distributed as follows:
+If we know the number of observations with a mark of one ($n_{1j}$) and a mark of zero ($n_{0j}$) contained within the $j^{\mathrm{th}}$ subregion (see \textbf{Table 1} and \textbf{Figure 2}, Type C data), a result of applying the COS to the BIPPP is $n_{1j}$ and $n_{0j}$ are Poisson random variables distributed as follows (Gelfand and Schliep, 2018):

-The joint distribution of $n_{1j}$ and $n_{0j}$ is an appropriate probability density for binary data that have been aggregated into counts and results in a regression model that recovers individual-level inference on spatial covariates (Walker et al., 2020).
+The joint distribution of $n_{1j}$ and $n_{0j}$ is an appropriate density for binary data that have been aggregated into counts and results in a regression model that recovers individual-level inference on spatial covariates.
+Effectively, this models two point patterns, with intensities $\lambda(\mathbf{s})p(\mathbf{s})$ and $\lambda(\mathbf{s})(1-p(\mathbf{s}))$, for presence and absence of a mark.
 Wang et al. (2017) and Walker et al. (2020) both used this type of binary regression model to make individual-level inference from aggregated binary data using spatial covariates.
-Similar to (\ref{eq:COS_pos}-\ref{eq:COS_neg}), the number of observations in the $j^{\mathrm{th}}$ subregion, $n_j=n_{1j}+n_{0j}$, is also a Poisson random variable,
+Similar to (\ref{eq:COS_pos}-\ref{eq:COS_neg}), the number of observations in the $j^{\mathrm{th}}$ subregion, $n_j=n_{1j}+n_{0j}$, is also a Poisson random variable (Cressie and Wikle, 2011, p.
+207),